folio-org/docs/content/en/docs/Access/Courses/courses.md

 ## Adding and removing notes

 You can add and assign notes to courses.
 Assigning a note means you are reusing a previously created note.
+To be able to add or assign notes, you need the appropriate [Notes permissions]({{< ref "/settings_notes.md#permissions" >}}).

 ### Adding a new note to a course.